aiidateam/aiida-core/docs/source/howto/data.rst

 This example is a simplified version of the :class:`~aiida.orm.nodes.data.singlefile.SinglefileData` data class that ships with ``aiida-core``.
 If this happens to be your use case (or very close to it), it is of course better to use that class, or you can sub class it and adapt it where needed.

-The two new data types we have just implemented are of course trivial and not very useful, but the concepts are flexible and can easily be applied to more complex use-cases.
+The just presented examples for new data types are of course trivial, but the concept is always the same and can easily be extended to more complex custom data types.
 The following section will provide useful guidelines on how to optimally design new data types.